suselee/crawweb/README.md

 # crawweb
-Extract dynamic web pages and convert them to Markdown
+Extract dynamic server info and convert them to Markdown